Waltzing Matilda: Christina's manuscripts

 Paterson returned to Sydney in early September.
 Sometime later, Banjo wrote to Christina and asked her to send him a copy of the music of their song.
-This presented Christina with a serious problem: Christina played music by ear: she did not use sheet music.
+This presented Christina with a serious problem: She played music by ear: she did not use sheet music.
 Writing down music from memory is quite challenging, even for musicians who read music well.
 It is extremely challenging for one who does not.
 In Christina's own words, "I am no musician but did my best."
-Christina managed to get hold of some 12-stave manuscript paper and wrote a first draft, writing down the notes of her song on the stave, as little open circles, at the pitch, and in the order that she remembered them.
-Christina would have used a piano to help her do this.
+She managed to get hold of some 12-stave manuscript paper and wrote a first draft, writing down the notes of her song on the stave, as little open circles, at the pitch, and in the order that she remembered them.
+She will have used a piano to help her do this.
 She made no effort to indicate the lengths of the notes.
 In bar 9, Christina wrote the first 2 notes as a C. This was a mistake: they should have been B flat.
-Christina corrected this in a later manuscript.
+She corrected this in a later manuscript.
 Christina had a very good ear, but, unfortunately, she had very limited ability to represent the time value of notes.
 Her full drafts have many mistakes.
 Some are minor and easily corrected, while some are fundamentally wrong.
 Christina's final drafts do not accurately represent the melody that she sang, and as written, they are unplayable.
-Despite this, it is possible to infer, with considerable accuracy, the melody of the tune that Christina recalled when she eventually drafted the manuscript and it established the Scottish origin of the song.
+Despite this, it is possible to infer, with considerable accuracy, the melody of the tune that Christina recalled when she eventually drafted the manuscript, and it established the Scottish origin of the song.